 Note (for background only): Since there is no internal heat source for this system and density is set to constant, by energy balance we expect the sum of the values of H for the two inlets to be very close to the value of H for the outlet.
-A very minor discrepancy might still exist due to errors that arise from numerical approximation (discretization, etc.) and possibly the effect of molecular heat conduction at the inlet/outlet.
-For example, the later effect could be non-zero if the outlet is set to "pressure outlet", which would necessitate the imposition of temperature for back flow.
-This would allow a nonzero temperature gradient (normal to the surface of the outlet) to remain in the steady state, implying non-zero heat conduction through the outlet.
-This effect is not included in Eq.
+A minor discrepancy might still exist due to errors that arise from numerical approximation (discretization, etc.) and possibly the effect of molecular heat conduction at the inlet/outlet, which is not covered by the flux of static energy in Eq.
 (1).
-Nevertheless, this effect should be suppressed when the boundary condition of the outlet is set to "outflow".